TaniaGM/Homework3/README.md

 Password is displayed within the screen based on user's selection.

 User can elect to copy password to clipboard.
 An alert pops up confirming password copied to clipboard.

+Screenshot of completed project can be found under README (Issues) tab, or by clicking the link here https://github.com/TaniaGM/Homework3/issues/1

+Link to deployed site: https://taniagm.github.io/Homework3/